stojkovskistefan/togaf/README.md

 C. Based on the feedback from the Architecture Board, you recommend that the vendor modify the database components of the COTS solution to meet the company's infrastructure standards.
 You propose developing a prototype to test how the COTS solution integrates with other in-house systems.
 You would seek approval from internal development teams to support the implementation, then develop an Architecture Contract, emphasizing adherence to the project timeline.
 After the implementation, you would schedule regular operational reviews to monitor the system's performance.

 D. Based on the Architecture Board's concerns, you would eliminate the non-standard database platform from the solution and develop a new architecture that uses standard components.
 You inform the ClO that this will reduce long-term costs, despite a higher initial investment.
 You create a new Architecture Contract and present the revised plan to the finance committee.
 You also schedule regular project management meetings to ensure the solution adheres to company standards.

+**Answer:** A

+**Explanation:**
+TOGAF recommends thorough risk assessment and impact analysis when introducing non-standard components.
+Creating an Architecture Contract and governance artifacts ensures risks are managed and the solution aligns with enterprise standards.

 ---